 - Lack of calcium, which may be due to not eating enough calcium, not absorbing calcium in the gut, or losing too much calcium in your urine

 - Pregnancy or breastfeeding (uncommon)

-- Swelling in the parathyroid glands, called primary hyperparathyroidism
+- Swelling or tumors (adenomas) in the parathyroid glands, called primary hyperparathyroidism

 - Vitamin D disorders, including not enough sunlight in older adults and problems absorbing, breaking down, and using vitamin D in the body

 - Accidental removal of parathyroid glands during thyroid surgery

 - Cancers that start in another part of the body (such as the breast, lungs, or colon) and spread to the bone (releasing calcium into the blood stream)